-The thresher shark is easily recognized from its very long tail.
+The thresher shark is easily recognized for its very long tail.
 The upper tail lope is about the same length as the rest of the body.
-The upper body ranges from dark cobalt blue to a brownish grey.
+The upper body ranges from dark cobalt blue to a brownish-grey.
 The belly and lower sides are white or light grey.
 The teeth are relatively small.
-There are five gill slits.
+There are five-gill slits.
 They have smaller mouths and smoother skin than most sharks.
-The thresher shark’s diet consists of schooling fish, squid and pelagic crustaceans.
+The thresher shark’s diet consists of schooling fish, squid, and pelagic crustaceans.

 These sharks are quite slow breeding.
 They are ovoviviparous with the female giving live birth to just two to four young, each measuring about 1.2 to 1.4m.
 They reach sexual maturity at around 3m.

 Threshers have been seen working alone, or in pairs, herding baitfish into tight schools by circling them before slashing through them with their tail, then quickly turning to consume any injured fish.
 Thresher sharks are also known to work in groups circling sprats and pilchards into a tight mass.
 As they do so they thrash the surface with their long tails.

 Game fishermen trolling lures have also noted that threshers will strike the lure with their tails.
 This shark is able to select individual fish before striking them with incredible accuracy.
 The thresher, along with the great white and the porbeagle, is warm-blooded.
 Their blood is warmer than the surrounding water temperature.
 This makes it possible for them to achieve sudden bursts of great speed when pursuing prey.

 The thresher is a powerful fighter for its size when taken on rod and line.
 It has also been known to jump clear of the water when attempting to throw the hook.

 Threshers are recognized by the International Game Fish Association as game fish.
 Many anglers consider the thresher shark more difficult to reel in than a mako of similar size.
 The preferred tackle is 24kg.